 Unfortunately, medication mistakes made during the childbirth process can compromise the safety and health of the mother, as well as the child.
-When doctors or other medical professionals act negligently, compromising the child or the mother’s health in the process, affected individuals may be entitled to file a medical malpractice lawsuit with the help of a medical malpractice attorney.
+When doctors or other medical professionals act negligently, compromising the child or the mother’s health in the process, affected individuals may be entitled to file a medical malpractice lawsuit with the help of our medical malpractice attorneys.

-Contact LawMD online or by phone at (888) 695-2963 for a free consultation with an experienced Baltimore birth injury lawyer.
+Contact LawMD online or by phone at (888) 695-2963 for a free consultation with our experienced Baltimore birth injury lawyers.

 There are many different medications given to women during the pregnancy, labor, and delivery process.
 When the right medicines are given at the appropriate dosages, they can be extremely beneficial.
 However, if inappropriate dosing procedures are followed or the wrong types of medicines are given, the mother and child may suffer critical injuries.